Children’s House including Kindergarten

 SPANISH: Our Children's House Spanish program builds on our students’ joy of movement and music, their receptivity to new sounds and words, and their general openness to learning and taking risks.
 In addition to teaching age-appropriate vocabulary and structures, our ultimate goal is to foster a heartfelt love for and continuing interest in the Spanish language.

-PEER PROBLEM SOLVING: When children have a disagreement, we use the following procedure to assist them in resolving the problem themselves.
+PEER PROBLEM-SOLVING: When children of any age have a disagreement, we use the following procedure to assist them in resolving the problem:

-1. The children involved go to a special area.
+1. The children involved go to a special area of the classroom.

 2. Each child describes what happened.

-3. Each child tells the other how he/she felt.
+3. Each child tells the other how they felt.

 4. The children think about how they can resolve the problem.

-5. Discussion continues until the children agree among themselves on the best solutions.
-The children themselves discuss the best solution.
+5. Discussion continues until the children agree on the best solutions.

 6. The ultimate goal is for children to become peaceful adults.

 FOSTERING INDEPENDENCE: From the moment children begin learning with us, we encourage independence.
-Our Montessori curriculum includes both self care and care of the environment.
-We help children learn to put on their own shoes and clothes, zipper their coats, open and close their lunch containers, and set out and pack up their lunches.
+We help children learn to put on their own shoes and clothes, zip their coats, open and close their lunch containers, and set out and pack up their lunches.
 We also encourage children to become independent in toileting.
 Care of the environment is equally important in our curriculum.
-We teach and expect respect for materials and respect for others.
+The children water plants, clean tables when they are dirty and have classroom jobs.
+We model and overtly teach respect for Montessori materials and for each other.

 Kindergarten Program Curriculum

 Our Kindergarten program extends throughout the day.
-In the morning, the Kindergarten students work within a mixed age group (2.9 to 6 years) and, as the oldest members of the class, have the opportunity to be leaders and role models for the younger children.
-In the afternoon, the Kindergarteners are in their own peer group.
+In the morning, the Kindergarten students work within a mixed-age group (2.9 to 6 years) and, as the oldest members of the classroom, they have the opportunity to be leaders and role models for the younger children.
+In the afternoon, the Kindergarteners are in their own peer group while the younger students have a rest-time or a 1 pm dismissal.
 During this portion of the day, they continue with their Montessori work while also participating in a variety of whole group and project-based activities.
 They have multiple opportunities for in-depth studies that often integrate the curriculum areas of Language, Math, Science, and Geography/Cultural.

 At the heart of our Kindergarten program is the Montessori philosophy of nurturing the whole child.
 Children receive individualized attention, and teachers support each child's social development as well as academic growth.
-Emphasis is placed on a peaceful yet stimulating environment in which each child may safely and happily thrive.
+We create a peaceful yet stimulating environment in which each child may safely and happily thrive.

 The afternoon Kindergarten period also offers regular activities that encourage learning outside the classroom.

-• Library: weekly - checking out books, listening to a story read by our librarian, and group discussion.
+Weekly Library: checking out books, listening to a story read by our Kindergarten librarian, and group discussion.

-• Field Lessons: periodically - such as to the Post Office or other destinations within the vicinity, nature walks along the Canal.
+Periodic Field Lessons: such as to the Post Office or other destinations within the vicinity, nature walks along the Canal.